 Whatever it is, if we place it ahead of God and living according to His laws, it becomes a false god!
 If it interferes with our relationship with God, the Bible says, then it becomes an idol—and it must be crushed!

-In the case of Mr. Armstrong, it took God 28 years to finally stamp out every last vestige of self-assured confidence, which was vain idolatry!
+In Mr. Armstrong’s case, it took God 28 years to finally stamp out every vestige of self-assured confidence, which was idolatry!

 “Wherefore, my dearly beloved, flee from idolatry,” Paul wrote to the brethren at Corinth, well over a thousand years after Israel had come out of Egyptian captivity.
 He knew well that the idolatry command was not meant for some bygone age.
 It was written for us.
 Like the rest of the Ten Commandments, it applies to our time today!

 And it remains, even to this day, as one of two critically important test commands.
 If faithfully obeyed, it automatically draws us closer to our Maker!